rokkunbruv/bill-splitter-web-app/README.md

 Please refer to the following in managing Git branches:

-- Chat lang sa gc if naa moy i-implement na feature so that @rokkunbruv (aka Christian Brillos) can make a Github issue for you **OR** ikaw na lang maghimo sa issue (dapat ang name sa issue kay unsa nga feature ang imo i-implement. try to be specific as possible).
+- Chat lang sa gc if naa moy i-implement na feature so that @conxant0 (aka Jezreel Chad) or @rokkunbruv (aka Christian Brillos) can make a Github issue for you **OR** ikaw na lang maghimo sa issue (dapat ang name sa issue kay unsa nga feature ang imo i-implement. try to be specific as possible).
 Please refer to [this tutorial on Github issues](https://www.youtube.com/watch?v=TKJ4RdhyB5Y) on how to create/manage Github issues.
 - Each issue has its own corresponding Git branch where you can commit your changes.
 To create a branch for your issue, refer to [this tutorial on adding a branch to a Github issue](https://www.youtube.com/shorts/FJet4ySW_Ek)
-- Please commit your changes in your designated branch (depending sa unsa na feature imong i-implement). **NEVER** commit to the `main` branch (unless nahan mo mu-update sa README or any other reason then pwede ra).
+- Please commit your changes in your designated branch (depending sa unsa na feature imong i-implement). **NEVER** commit to the `main` branch (unless nahan mo mu-update sa README, inyong changes ba kay in general/not specific to your feature, or any other reason then pwede ra).
 - If you're sure na ang imong i-implement na feature kay mana and error-free, please create a pull request para ma-merge siya sa `main` branch ni master @conxant0 (aka Jezreel Chad)

-If you have any inquiries, concerns, and violent reactions regarding this mini-guide, let @rokkunbruv (aka Christian Brillos) know so that he can change this README file for everyone to see sad tenkssssss
+If you have any inquiries, concerns, and violent reactions regarding this mini-guide, let @rokkunbruv (aka Christian Brillos) know para ma-address and also to change this README file for everyone to see sad tenkssssss